Moshik177/captchaswerve/README.md

 # Description
 A simple wrapper around CAPTCHA solving services.
-Only supports captchbuster at the moment.
+Only supports deathbycaptcha.com at the moment.

 # Install
-Signup at captchabuster, then create a properties file: captchabuster.properties with properties for "login" and "api", e.g.:
+Signup at deathbycaptcha, then create a properties file: deathbycaptcha.properties, e.g.:

-login=myusername
-api=theKeyTheyAssignToMe
+type=DeathByCaptcha
+username=billybobuser
+password=password

 Install it into the local maven repository with: